Droplet motion on chemically heterogeneous substrates with mass transfer. II. Three-dimensional dynamics: Concluding Remarks

-We examined the balance between liquid flux and chemical heterogeneity, by considering a number of cases motivated by experiments.
-Let us note that no quantitative comparison with experiments was sought, since, as far as we are aware, no study in the literature reports the time evolution of the contact line, at least within the regime of applicability of our theory.
+The competition between mass transfer and chemical heterogeneity was examined by considering a number of cases motivated by experiments using two specific forms for the mass flux, namely Eqs.~\eqref{3D_ParabolicFlux} and \eqref{3D_LocalisedFlux}, and its limiting form, Eqs.~\eqref{eq:deltar}.
+However, other forms of $q$ could have been used as well, which, when combined with the chemical heterogeneities result in a rich dynamical system.
+Appropriately tuning $q$ and $\theta$ allows us to control droplet transport and confinement.
+For example, this may be achieved by introducing wettability barriers and chemical gradients in conjunction with other forms for $q$ or with localized fluxes which are positioned sufficiently close to the contact line as a means to push or pull the droplet in the desired direction.
+The influence of these competing mechanisms deserve a more detailed investigation, which is beyond the scope of the present work.
+Let us also note that no quantitative comparison with experiments was sought, since, as far as we are aware, no study in the literature reports the time evolution of the contact line, at least within the regime of applicability of our theory.
 However, we were able to demonstrate that features commonly observed in experimental settings naturally arose through simulations, including stick-slide/stick-jump events and the constant-radius and constant-angle modes.
-Notably, qualitative comparison between the experimental studies of \citeauthor{Dietrich2015} who consider evaporating droplets (see Fig.\ \ref{3DFig_FourierLinearDecrease}) \cite{Dietrich2015}, and \citeauthor{Lam2002} who consider liquid inflow/outflow with a needle (see Fig.\ \ref{3DFig_SmallScale}) \cite{Lam2002}, were demonstrated.
+Notably, qualitative comparison between the experimental studies of \citeauthor{Dietrich2015} who consider evaporating droplets (see Fig.~\ref{3DFig_FourierLinearDecrease}) \cite{Dietrich2015}, and \citeauthor{Lam2002} who consider liquid injection/withdrawal with a needle (see Fig.\ \ref{3DFig_SmallScale}) \cite{Lam2002}, were demonstrated.
 These comparisons were performed with substrates decorated with random heterogeneities.
-Thus, the observed behaviors emerge due to substrate heterogeneities, whose effects are generally more difficult to assess both in experiments and in full-scale direct numerical simulations.
-Just like the 2D results, we noted that the dynamics is quite sensitive to the parameters controlling the flux and chemical heterogeneity, showing how small changes can yield large differences in the subsequent behaviours.
-Nevertheless, Eqs.~\eqref{3D_ODE} were able to predict these behaviours and were in excellent agreement with the solution to the governing equation.
-This shows that the effort invested in developing the two-term asymptotic expansion of the solution is rewarded with a more favorable agreement compared to solutions obtained using the leading-order equation with little additional computational overhead, see Eq.~\eqref{Lacey} and Fig.\ \ref{3DFig_MultipleFlowFourier}.
+Thus, the observed behaviors emerge due to substrate heterogeneities, whose effects are generally more difficult to assess both in experiments and in direct numerical simulations.
+Just like the 2D results, we noted that the dynamics is quite sensitive to the parameters controlling the mass transfer and chemical heterogeneity, showing how the subsequent behaviors can be drastically changed by slightly altering them.
+Nevertheless, Eqs.~\eqref{3D_ODE} were able to capture these behaviors and were in excellent agreement with the solution to the governing PDE.
+Hence, the effort invested in developing the two-term asymptotic expansion of the solution is rewarded with a more favorable agreement compared to solutions obtained using the leading-order equation, with little additional computational overhead, see, e.g., Fig.~\ref{3DFig_MultipleFlowFourier} and compare Eqs.~\eqref{eq:CLlaw} and~\eqref{Lacey}.
+Although the discussion focused on the inverse linear slip model, it should be emphasized that exactly the same equations apply for the Navier slip model, and other contact line models may be invoked through a relatively straightforward rescaling of $\lambda$ to map to its corresponding microscopic lengthscale \cite{Savva2011,Sibley2014}.